Seppli11/ZHAW-Summary/summaries/24FS/VC2/Computer Vision/Markerless.md

 ![image-20240422143716656](./res/Markerless/image-20240422143716656.png)

-Furthermore, the position can be described by splitting the gradient in four quadrants and binning each quadrant with 8 bins.
+The position can be described by splitting the gradient in four quadrants and binning each quadrant with 8 bins.
 This gives us 128 dim descriptors, that describe the position.

 ### Feature Matching